-Airport fees and Ancillary fees recognition; the related services are consumed on short cycles
+Airport fees: the related services are consumed on short cycles and the regulated prices reflect the stand-alone selling price of each service;

-- and the regulated prices reflect the stand-alone selling price of each service; - Revenue recognition from airport safety and security services, received from the "Direction Générale de l'Aviation Civile" (DGAC); these services being analyzed as a whole performance obligation corresponding to the definition of a series of services accounted for using the percentage of completion method.
-Furthermore, the revenue must be recognised for the gross amount as Aéroports de Paris SA is primarily responsible for fulfilling its public service mission reimbursed by the DGAC. - Revenue from retail activities, rental income and revenue from car parks as those activities are recorded under the scope of IAS 17 "Leases". - Construction and services revenue of TAV Airports: The analysis carried on all activities of this sub-group concluded that the impact of IFRS 15 adoption was not significant.
+- Revenue recognition from airport safety and security services, received from the "Direction Générale de l'Aviation Civile" (DGAC); these services are recognized progressively as eligible estimated costs reimbursed by the DGAC are incurred, these costs are financed by the airport safety and security fee payed by airlines.
+This revenue is recognised for the gross amount as Aéroports de Paris SA is primarily responsible for fulfilling its public service mission reimbursed by the DGAC (see note 4.2.1); - Revenue from retail activities, rental income and revenue from car parks as those activities are recorded under the scope of IAS 17 "Leases"; - Construction and other services revenue of TAV Airports.

-If the revenue had been recognized as of 30 June 2018 under IAS 11 and IAS 18, the impact would have been less than € 1 million.
+If the revenue had been recognized as of 31 December 2018 under IAS 11 and IAS 18, the impact would have been less than €1 million.